Skip to content

 Register Naming: The Origin of the A Register

-At this point, we've walked through "what a simple function call actually looks like at the assembly level" from start to finish: from how parameters are passed and return values are placed, to the instruction encoding differences across architectures, to the historical origins of register naming.
-None of the individual steps are complicated, but when we look at them all together, the entire system connects.
+At this point, we have thoroughly gone through "what a simple function call looks like at the assembly level": from how parameters are passed and return values are placed, to instruction encoding differences across architectures, and finally the historical origins of register naming.
+Each step isn't complicated, but when viewed together, the entire system connects.

 First, Clarify the Relationship Between RAX, EAX, and AX